xonixx/xonixx.github.io/bilingual_books.md

 Indeed, the translation can be not ideal, but:
 - No big deal, since you use authentic source text, and it's fine to use less perfect translation
-- Google Translation is much better nowadays
+- Automatic translation is much better nowadays

 ### 3. Merge source & translated PDFs